jhanliufu-personal/PhaseStim2022_Yu/README.md

 # PhaseStim2022_Yu
 Real-time phase detection and phase-specific stimulation system.
+We have a [python package](https://github.com/JhanLiufu/PhaseStimAnalysis2022_Yu/tree/master?tab=readme-ov-file) for analyzing stimulation outcome.
 For more introduction of the project, see its [project page](https://jhanliufu.github.io/projects/closed_loop_control.html) on Jhan's website.

 ## Installation
 Clone or download this repository, ```cd``` into the repository and run ```pip install .```